xzebcex/Currency-Conversion/README.md

 Installing the forex python library is necessary for this script.
 Pip may be used to install it: pip install forex python
 ## How to Install and Run the Project
 1. Start by downloading or cloning the project.
-2. Using pip, install the forex python library..
+2. Using pip, install the forex python library.
 3. 3.
 Launch the project in the Python environment of your choice.
 4. Run the script.